TensorMap

 Get the keys for the given tensor map.

-This function allocates memory for keys which must be released mts_labels_free when you don’t need it anymore.
+This function allocates memory for the returned labels which must be released with mts_labels_free when you don’t need it anymore.

 Parameters: